kalxsen/amfoss-tasks/task 01/ReadMe.md

 # Task to increase typing speed

+the images show my progress with speed increasing from 1.png to 7.png

 ## AIM
 As a someone trying to grow in the world of coding, typing speed is extremely important.
 In this task I had aimed to imrprove my typing speed.